-16. Equity-Based Compensation
+18. Equity-Based Compensation

-We have a shareholder approved equity-based compensation plan, the Amended and Restated Incentive Award Plan of Tanger Factory Outlet Centers and Tanger Properties Limited Partnership (the "Plan"), which covers our independent directors, officers and our employees.
-For each common share issued by the Company, the Operating Partnership issues one corresponding unit of partnership interest to the Company's wholly owned subsidiaries.
+When a common share is issued by the Company, the Operating Partnership issues one corresponding unit of partnership interest to the Company's wholly owned subsidiaries.
 Therefore, when the Company grants an equity based award, the Operating Partnership treats each award as having been granted by the Operating Partnership.
 In the discussion below, the term "we" refers to the Company and the Operating Partnership together and the term "shares" is meant to also include corresponding units of the Operating Partnership.

 We may issue up to 15.4 million common shares under the Plan.
-Through December 31, 2013, we had granted 7,332,760 options, net of options forfeited, and 3,678,193 restricted common share awards, net of restricted common shares forfeited, and notional units which may result in the issuance of a maximum of 1,248,919 common shares.
-Shares remaining available for future issuance totaled 3,140,128 common shares.
-The amount and terms of the awards granted under the Plan were determined by the Share and Unit Option Committee of the Board of Directors.
+Through December 31, 2016, we had granted 7,543,760 options, net of options forfeited; 5,014,072 restricted common share awards, net of restricted common shares forfeited or withheld for employees' tax obligations; and notional units which may result in the issuance of a maximum of 759,176 common shares.
+Shares remaining available for future issuance totaled 2,082,992 common shares.
+The amount and terms of the awards granted under the Plan were determined by the Board of Directors (or the Compensation Committee of the Board of Directors).